teamscode/teamscode.github.io/_posts/contests/2020-06-02-spring-2020-virtual-programming-contest.md

 **11:30:** Contest begins.

-**12:00:** Lunch while the competition goes on.

 **2:30:** Announce winners.
 Raffle.

 **3:00:** Go home.

 # Scoring #

 **Overview:** There will be many programming problems, sorted by difficulty from easiest to hardest.
 The scoring system is based off of number of test cases correct and submission time with a time penalty for incorrect submissions.
 The three teams with the highest scores will receive medals.
 If there is a tie in points, the winner is decided by the team that completed their last problem first.
-There will be great prizes, including an Arduino, an Amazon Echo Dot, and a Nintendo Switch and free food.

 **Input and Output:** Read input from text file and output to console (answers checked manually by judges).